haroldiedema/luxlang/tests/VM/Fixtures/strings.md

 ---

-# Interpolation - Adjacent & Empty
+# Adjacent & Empty Interpolation

 Test how the tokenizer handles back-to-back interpolations and empty edge cases.